Learn to Make Better Decisions by Understanding How Your Brain’s Decision-Making Mechanism Work

 Imagine a cat, which lacks the higher level of conscious thinking that humans have.
 It makes all its decisions based on its feelings.
 As a curious animal, when it sees something interesting, it automatically feels an urge to go there and investigate it.
 However, if that interesting thing is in an open area with humans around, it will also feel fear about going there.
 The two emotions will begin competing, and the cat will hesitate.
 Depending on which emotion wins the competition in the end, the cat will either go or not.
 This is a genius solution of nature to help animals make decisions without the need for conscious thinking.

-Human Decision-Making Is Simply an Updated Version of the Same Mechanism, Where Your Conscious Thoughts Can Amplify or Suppress Some of Your Competing Emotions.
+Human Decision-Making Is Simply an Updated Version of the Same Mechanism, Where Your Conscious Thoughts Can Amplify or Suppress Some of Your Competing Emotions

 Humans make decisions in a fundamentally similar way.
 Imagine you have just come home, thinking about whether to go jogging or stay on the couch.
 Your emotional brain will give you the desire to go because you want to be fit and healthy.
 It will also give you the fear that if you don’t go, it may have negative consequences on your health, appearance, and physical condition.
 Both of these feelings are based on the default programming of your brain, which makes you fear anything that threatens your survival and urges you to engage in activities that support your survival.
 Nevertheless, your subconscious brain is also programmed to seek comfort and relaxation to save energy.
 Therefore, you may also feel aversion to go jogging and a desire to stay and relax on the couch.